Trump slaps tariffs on $200 billion in Chinese goods, spares some consumer tech

 Also spared from the tariffs were Chinese inputs for U.S.-produced chemicals used in manufacturing, textiles and agriculture.

-Consumer safety products made in China, such as bicycle helmets sold by Vista Outdoor (VSTO.N) and baby car seats and other products from Graco Inc (GGG.N) also were taken off the list.
+Consumer safety products made in China, such as bicycle helmets sold by Vista Outdoor (VSTO.N) and baby car seats and playpens from Graco Inc (GGG.N) also were taken off the list.

 But the adjustments did little to appease technology and retail groups who argued that the tariffs would hit consumers hard.